-College of Alameda was not ranked in College Factual's 2021 Best Overall Colleges report.
-This could be for a number of reasons, including lack of data.
+College of Alameda was not ranked in College Factual's Best Overall Colleges report this year.
+This may be because not enough data was available.

 As long as you meet basic requirements, you should not have any trouble getting into College of Alameda since the school has an open admissions policy.
 Still, be sure to submit any requested materials and that your application is completed in full.